5 from 16 votes

 Ingredients to make the chicken and chorizo pasta recipes laid out on a pale blue background and labelled.

-Using chorizo sausage adds a deliciously complex, slightly spicy, smoky flavour to the recipe.
-You can use pan-fried pancetta if you want a similar effect with a more subtle flavour.
+• Chorizo sausage: Using chorizo sausage adds a deliciously complex, slightly spicy, smoky flavour to the creamy chorizo pasta.
+You can use pan-fried pancetta if you want a similar effect with a more subtle flavour similar to this Creamy Green Risotto with Crispy Bacon and Mushrooms.

-Fresh basil is a great way to add a pop of colour and fresh flavour to chicken and chorizo pasta recipes.
+• Fresh basil: Fresh basil is a great way to add a pop of colour and fresh flavour to chicken and chorizo pasta recipes, like it does in this Creamy Philadelphia Chicken Pasta.
 You can also use fresh parsley if you wish.

 See the recipe card for full information on ingredients and quantities.